This Is Plastics: Plastics producers and consumer brands lead the charge toward a circular economy

 Plastics producers are also working with consumer brands to ensure that it is easy for consumers to participate in recycling programs, encouraging action at every step in the plastics economy.
 This is how we create solutions and a circular economy.

-Investments in advanced recycling help turn these curbside collected plastics into new products.
-Chevron Phillips Chemical (CPChem) supports the Marlex Anew Circular Polyethylene project, which utilizes an advanced recycling technology to convert hard-to-recycle plastics, many of which are used to make every-day consumer products, into new, high-quality products.
-CPChem also recently entered into a long-term agreement with Braven Environmental to receive pyrolysis-derived feedstock made from used plastics to produce new consumer products.
-Efforts like these create an end market use for recycled post-consumer products and contribute to a circular plastics economy.
-That’s why the company recently received the Re|focus Sustainability Leadership Innovation Award.
+Investments in advanced recycling help turn curbside collected plastics into new products.
+Chevron Phillips Chemical (CPChem) supports the Marlex Anew Circular Polyethylene project, which utilizes an advanced recycling technology to convert hard-to-recycle plastics, many of which are used to make everyday consumer products, into new, high-quality products.
+CPChem also entered into a long-term agreement with Nexus Circular to receive pyrolysis-derived feedstock made from used plastics to produce new consumer products.
+Efforts like these create an end market use for recycled post-consumer products and contribute to a circular economy.
 With increased support for both traditional and advanced recycling projects in tandem with curbside collection programs we can ensure that all plastic is recycled and reused.

 Recycling makes it easy to convert consumer plastic products into something new.
-Ultra-Poly, for instance, is working with the Plastics Industry Association (PLASTICS) to collect and recycle automobile bumper covers, which could divert about one million pounds of plastic from landfills annually.
+Ultra-Poly Corporation, is working with the Plastics Industry Association (PLASTICS) to collect and recycle automobile bumper covers, which could divert about one million pounds of plastic from landfills annually.
 This post-consumer recycled plastic has also been found to have up to 90 percent of the flexibility and elasticity found in virgin plastic, making it the perfect content for new products.
 Ultra-Poly has also been active in supporting the use of recycled content in new products across sectors, from automotive to food packaging to consumer goods.
 With initiatives like this, industry is ensuring that plastics stay out of the trash and in the economy in the form of new products.

 Understanding that variation in recycling programs can pose a challenge to consumers, programs like How2Recycle have created an easy-to-identify recycling label program that helps reduce unnecessary waste.
 Companies and brands, including Target and Ziploc have partnered with How2Recycle to provide clarity and empower consumers to make smart waste management choices.

 Several consumer brands bring easy recycling to consumers by offering mail-in or store drop-off options at frequented, everyday stops, like your favorite brick and mortar stores.
 Kroger, for example, recently teamed up with TerraCycle, which specializes in recycling flexible plastics and hard-to-recycle items, to offer customers a free and simple way to recycle flexible plastic packaging.
 This new program allows customers to ship flexible plastic packaging to TerraCycle using a prepaid shipping label.
-TerraCycle works with a number of other consumer brands companies to ensure that products can be mailed in to be cleaned, melted, and remolded to make new products from recycled materials.
+TerraCycle works with a number of other consumer brands companies to ensure that products can be mailed in to be cleaned, melted, and remolded to make new products.

 Want to do more?